 5. How do you clear snow and ice from solar panels?

-You want to make sure to keep your panels clear of snow and ice, but you also want to be safe.
-Here are some of our top tips:
+You want to make sure to keep your panels clear of snow and ice so the sun’s rays can get to the PV modules, but you also want to be safe.
+Here are some of our top tips on the best ways to clear snow and ice:

 - Use a soft squeegee for clearing snow.
 We have this long telescoping pole and foam squeegee and highly recommend them.
-Some folks also like to use brushes or push brooms, but we’ve had the best luck getting our panels 100% clean with a smooth squeegee.
+Some folks also like to use brushes, push brooms, or a roof rake, but we’ve had the best luck getting our panels 100% clean with a smooth squeegee.

 - Do NOT use metal tools to clear snow or ice.
 Doing so could puncture the panels and potentially void any warranties you may have.